Brian Larsen: Solo artist

 On October 10, 2007, Larsen announced on his official website that he intended to disband Twilight's Moon and stated that he was in the process of writing and recording music under his own name.
-The resulting album, Breaking, was released on August 4, 2009 to mostly positive reviews.
+The resulting album, Breaking, was released on August 4, 2009, to mostly positive reviews.
 In the summer of 2009, Larsen assembled a permanent touring band composed of guitarist Anne Muntuerto (of the Philippines-based band Cattski), bassist Devon Eason, and session drummer Lydia Lewis.
 Brian and his band toured the United States through the end of 2009, and Larsen (sometimes accompanied by Muntuerto) toured the country again, performing acoustic version of his songs during the first half of 2010, including a Los Angeles charity concert on the evening before the 52nd Grammy Awards to benefit victims of the 2010 Haiti earthquake.

 In 2010 Larsen announced via his Twitter account that he was in the process of writing and recording his 10th album.
 In November 2010, a YouTube video was released announcing that the album would be titled "Building".
-It was released on April 17, 2012 and was Larsen's first album to earn a Parental Advisory warning for explicit lyrics.
-In late 2012, Larsen announced via a YouTube video that he was in the process of recording another album of new material, to be released in early 2014.
+It was released on April 17, 2012, and was Larsen's first album to earn a Parental Advisory warning for explicit lyrics.
+In late 2012, Larsen announced via a YouTube video that he was in the process of recording another album of new material.
 It was later announced that the album would be titled Being.
+In late 2025, Larsen released his first new single in nearly 15 years, titled "It's Right."

 Business

 In 2014, Larsen created the company RestoraPet with Kenny Kramm, the founder and former CEO of FLAVORx.
 Larsen was inspired to start the business after witnessing the death of his childhood Siberian Husky.
 The company develops and manufactures over the counter supplements for dogs, cats, and horses.
 The products were invented and researched by Larsen, who has a background in chemistry and pharmacology.
-After Kramm's death in 2016, Larsen took over as President and CEO of RestoraPet, growing the company's sales to $2 million in 2019 and $10 million in 2020.
+After Kramm's death in 2016, Larsen took over as president and CEO of RestoraPet, growing the company's sales to $2 million in 2019 and $10 million in 2020.
 Larsen holds an MBA from the University of Virginia Darden School of Business.
 In April, 2020 amidst shortages of personal protective equipment during the COVID-19 pandemic, RestoraPet began producing hand sanitizer to donate to hospitals and nursing homes.
 Larsen's company, RestoraPet, was listed as the #1 fastest growing pet company in the US and the 218th fastest growing of all businesses in the US in the 2021 Inc. 5000 list.